zoujiaqing/Signal-Server/README.md

 - Which should erase all volumes created by the dockerized redis-cluster (and erease all data stored on the cluster)

-- If those names are wrong, you can find them with `docker volume ls` and paste in the ones starting with `signal-server_`
+- If those names are wrong, you can find them with `docker volume ls`

 - Then rerun the first `docker-compose` command